What is the story behind this?

 Neil produced the artwork in clay at his studio in Ruthin, Denbighshire, following several iterations of the design.
 Two hall committee members visited the studio for final sign off in February 2019.

 For ease of transport and firing, the artwork was produced in sections.
 These were left to dry, fired, painted, fired again and then glazed.
 Meanwhile the committee arranged the car park works.
+Here are pictures of the creation of the artwork – click on them to enlarge and see a caption.

 Fortunately the weather held for installation day, 24th May 2019.
 With the help of committee members, the waterproof backing board was attached to the hall and the 96 sections of the ceramic cemented in place.
 Neil then returned on May 27th to seal the remaining gaps and touch up the work with oil paint.

 Here are some photos from installation day.
+Quite a job!

 What is included in the artwork?